sensu/sensu-docs/content/sensu-go/5.4/reference/tokens.md

 - `{{ .labels.url }}` would be replaced with a custom label called `url`
 - `{{ .labels.disk_warning }}` would be replaced with a custom label called
   `disk_warning`

+_**NOTE**: When an annotation or label name has a dot (e.g. `cpu.threshold`), the template index function syntax must be used to ensure correct processing because the dot notation is also used for object nesting._

 ### Token substitution default values